nouran-19/Fat-and-Water-Suppression-Dixon-Technique-Dicom-Images/README.md

 </div>

 ---
-Made with ❤️ for the course: SBE4120 Medical Imaging, Fall 2024, Instructed by Siemens Healthineers, Subzone Egypt.
+Made with ❤️ for the course: SBE4120 Medical Imaging, Fall 2024, Co-Instructed by Siemens Healthineers, Subzone Egypt.

 ## Contributors:
 <div align="center">